galvdat-hthieu/vgupe2024_team8/Report.md

 <a id="item-one"></a>
 ## 1. Introduction
-This Maven project focuses on an innovative application for managing a pharmaceutical store.
-The application can record the maintenance of medicines, drugs, and supplies from suppliers.
-It also handles the administration of employee records, provides separate usernames and passwords for each employee, and features a built-in messaging system.
-Additionally, it can generate invoices, bills, receipts, and other related documents, while ensuring the effective management of drugs and consumables within the pharmacy unit.
+Welcome to the documentation for our Pharmacy Management System.
+This system is designed to streamline the operations of a pharmacy, ensuring efficient management of inventory, employees, and transactions.

 <a id="item-two"></a>
 ## 2. Application Description
-This project is about an application to effectively manage a pharmaceutical store.
+This application is built to effectively manage a pharmaceutical store.
 It helps the pharmacist to :
 - Record maintenance of medicines/drugs and supplies sent by the supplier
 - Administration management of employee records
 - Provision of separate usernames and passwords for each employee